mellome/firstSpringbootTech/README.md

 # Personal Data Management System (PDMS)

 > This project is to use the administrator account to log into PDMS to manage user account information in the database.
-Administrator can add, edit, delete users and can also add photos and rich text.
+Administrator can `add`, `edit`, `delete` users and can also `add photos` and `rich text`.

 ## Login page
 ![](https://github.com/mellome/MarkdownPhotos/blob/master/firstSpringbootTech/loginSeite.png)